California Room Collections

 Our Digital Collections Database is available 24/7 and will allow you to search and view historic images.

 Please observe our Use & Handling Rules when visiting the California Room.

-The Bernal Files are a collection of notes and materials gathered by Dr. James P. Delgado when he was researching the history of Rancho Santa Teresa and Santa Clara County pioneers, with an emphasis on the Bernal family.
+The Bernal Files are a collection of notes and materials gathered by Dr. James P. Delgado in the 1970s.
+These files include information on the history of Rancho Santa Teresa and Santa Clara County pioneers, with an emphasis on the Bernal family.

 This collection includes Right of Way Assessments for the County of Santa Clara from 1938 through 1979, the majority are from the 1960s and 1970s.
 These assessments include descriptions of property, maps and photographs.
 Right of Way administers the statewide program for right of way acquisition and real property management in support of Caltrans' purpose, mission, vision and goals.
 Right of Way's primary responsibilities are: To appraise, and purchase property required for transportation purposes; affect and orderly relocation of affected families, businesses and utility facilities: and clearing of properties prior to construction.

 Complete San José City Directories including resident listings (1870-1970) are available in the California Room during open hours.
 Our digital collections includes the San Jose City Business Sections for the years 1870-1918 as well as the complete 1870, 1887 and 1920 City Directories which are searchable.